-Pursuant SEBI (LODR) Regulations, 2015, Quarterly Financial Results are approved by the Board on the recommendations of the Audit Committee
+Pursuant SEBI (LODR) Regulations, 2015, Quarterly Financial Results are approved by the Board on the recommendations of the Audit Committee.

-These are uploaded to Stock Exchanges website within prescribed time period after the conclusion of the Board Meeting and published in leading daily newspapers, as required, within the stipulated time.
+These are communicated to Stock Exchanges by email after the conclusion of the Board Meeting and published in leading daily newspapers, as required, within the stipulated time.
 These are also immediately posted on the Company's website.

-(iii) Quarterly Compliances
+(iii) Quarterly Compliance Report

-The Company submits quarterly Compliance on Corporate Governance, Shareholding pattern, Grievances to Stock Exchanges in the prescribed format within stipulated time for four quarters during 1st April,2021 to 31st March, 2022 from the close of each quarter.
+The Company has submitted the Compliance Report on Corporate Governance, Shareholding pattern, Investors Grievances to Stock Exchanges in the prescribed format within stipulated time for four quarters during 1st April,2022 to 31st March, 2023from the close of each quarter.